fibo/fibo.github.io/_posts/2019-05-04-my-mac-terminal.md

 ![switch language shortcut](/images{{ page.id }}/switch_language_shortcut.png)

-This is a good solution if you needd to switch on two languages, in my case US an IT: the shortcut <kbd>CTRL</kbd> <kbd>SPACE</kbd> will do the trick.
+This is a good solution if you need to switch on two languages, in my case US an IT: the shortcut <kbd>CTRL</kbd> <kbd>SPACE</kbd> will do the trick.

 ### Screen recording